victhepythonista/wholemail/CONTRIBUTE.md

 ## Features needed

 - Yahoo , Proton and Outlook email functionality
-- Jinja expressions inside the html content
 - More types of common generic templates
-- More template styles
+- More template styles , <a href="https://github.com/victhepythonista/wholemail/blob/main/CONTRIBUTE_A_TEMPLATE.md" target="_blank"> contribute a new template here  </a>

-> A guide on how to best contribute is on the way , meanwhile read my relatively well documented code .
-Cheers .